Buggyguys/Implementing_And_Assessing_Encryption_Methods/README.md

 4. Each language core benchmarks the selected encryption methods
 5. Results are saved in the session folder for analysis

-## Adding New Implementations

-See the [Encryption README](src/encryption/README.md) for instructions on adding new encryption implementations or languages.

 ## Metrics Tracked

 The system tracks the following metrics: